Datadog Plugin for the IntelliJ Platform

 Note: For most users, one login is all that is required.
 If you’re using a multi-org setup, check to ensure that the correct account is active.
-To find out which login IDEA is using, click Preferences -> Tools -> Datadog, and check which account is active.
+To find out which login your IDE is using, click Settings -> Tools -> Datadog, and check which account is active.

 Link a service

-To provide relevant data from the Datadog platform, add relevant services to a project:
+To provide relevant data from the Datadog platform, add related services to your project:

-- With your project open in IDEA, open the Datadog tool window and click the plus icon (+).
+- With your project open in the IDE, open the Datadog tool window and select Manage Linked Services… from the Options menu.